 Personal Essay and Short Answers

-2 Letters of Recommendation (on official school letterhead, signed and sealed)
+2 Letters of Recommendation (one from a Math/Science teacher, on official school letterhead, signed and sealed)

 Test scores, if applicable (PSAT, SAT I, II, ACT, TOEFL, IELTS, AP, IB)